More than 5,400 graduates and guests expected to attend July 11 ceremony

 Crystal S. Johnson, a 2014 Master of Science in Nursing (MSN) graduate from Roswell, Georgia, who received the Outstanding Alumni Award which recognizes an alumna or alumnus who exemplifies Walden’s mission to effect positive social change.
 A nurse scholar at the Emory University Hospital Serious Communicable Disease Unit, she demonstrated exceptional courage, leadership and knowledge as one of the first nurses to treat Ebola patients in the United States.

-Dr. Iris Yob, director of social change initiatives, and Chue T. Vang, academic advisor and president and founder of the Hmong American Education Fund, who are the first recipients of the Commitment to Social Change Award which recognizes exemplary social change activities employees are engaged in, both within and outside of the university, that reflect Walden’s mission of positive social change.
+Dr. Iris Yob, director of social change initiatives, and Chue T. Vang, student success advisor and president and founder of the Hmong American Education Fund, who are the first recipients of the Commitment to Social Change Award which recognizes exemplary social change activities employees are engaged in, both within and outside of the university, that reflect Walden’s mission of positive social change.

 The Walden University community gathers to honor its graduating students twice a year at summer and winter commencement ceremonies.
 An archived version of the webcast will be available at www.
 WaldenU.edu/commencement.